Teachers and Yoga Therapists

 Claudia always loved a good stretch: the muscles, the schedule – just how much can one person fit into a day?
 Attending her first yoga course in 1996 just continued the stretching.
 However, the more she delved into the practice, the more was revealed that yoga is the space lacking in the hectic life she created for herself.
 Seeking to explore beyond just one branch in the yoga tree brought her to the doors of Pranayoga.
 Every step revealed the possibilities of incorporating these teachings into the very breath that carries us through the experiences of our lives, however small or overwhelming they may seem.
 Claudia’s message: to find yourself in the jumble – even if we start one class at a time, hoping it will expand and stretch across each aspect of life.

-Founder, Creator Sattva Vinyasa, IAYT, Ayurveda Yoga Therapist, Prana Vinyasa 500
+Founder, Creator Sattva Vinyasa and Sattva Yoga Therapy, Ayurveda Wellness Counselor, Yoga Therapist, Prana Vinyasa 500

 HALEY SONNIGSEN Directing Manager, E-RYT500, RCYT, RPYT, Sattva Vinyasa Teacher, Sattva Yin Teacher

 Haley Sonnigsen, Childbirth Educator, Prenatal Yoga Teacher, and RYT-500 is dedicated to preserving women’s rights to a healthy and empowering birthing experience based on her innate ability to give birth.
 Every woman deserves to have a loving, nurturing, and supported birth environment based on her own needs and desires.
 Haley weaves ancient yogic traditions with modern scientific evidence to ensure each woman is supported with tools and practical information to support her in her motherhood.